Reviews

 DeleteMe works with a list of hundreds of sites, though not all are included in every plan; some are only included in DeleteMeโ€™s business-level plans.

-DeleteMe focuses its efforts on clearing your info from 40+ data brokers (who in turn sell your information to more websites).
+DeleteMe focuses its efforts on clearing your personal info from 40+ data brokers (who in turn sell your information to more websites).

 During our testing, DeleteMe stated they work with 47 brokers, of which 41 had our information.